eslint/eslint/docs/src/rules/no-new-wrappers.md

 ## When Not To Use It

 If you want to allow the use of primitive wrapper objects, then you can safely disable this rule.

+## Version

+This rule was introduced in ESLint 0.0.6.